A Simple Proof for the Existence of "Good" Pairs of Nested Lattices: Mixture Noise Is Semi Norm-Ergodic for MSE-Good Coarse Lattices

-Our aim is to show that a mixture noise composed of AWGN and a dither from a lattice that is good for MSE quantization, as appears in the mod-$\Lambda$ channel \eqref{Yeff}, is semi norm-ergodic.
-First, we show that if $\Lambda_c$ is good for MSE quantization, i.e., if its normalized second moment is close to $1/2\pi e$, then a random dither uniformly distributed over $\CV_c$ is semi norm-ergodic.
+Our aim is to prove Theorem~\ref{thm:effball} that states that a mixture noise composed of semi norm-ergodic noise and a dither from a lattice that is good for MSE quantization, is semi norm-ergodic.
+First, we show that if the sequence $\Lambda^{(n)}$ is good for MSE quantization, i.e., its normalized second moment approaches $1/2\pi e$, then a sequence of random dithers uniformly distributed over $\CV^{(n)}$ is semi norm-ergodic.
 To that end, we first prove the following lemma, which is a simple extension of~\cite{ez02techreport}.

 \begin{lemma} Let $\mathcal{S}\in\RR^n$ be a set of points with volume $V(\mathcal{S})$ and normalized second moment

 Let $r_{\text{eff}}$ be the radius of an $n$-dimensional ball with the same volume as $V(\mathcal{S})$, i.e., \mbox{$V(\mathcal{S})=V_n r_{\text{eff}}^n$}.
 For any $0<\epsilon<1$ define